adept-dm/adept-wiki/Design.md

 Configurations makes it possible to determine which artifacts and dependencies should be included in the tree.
-Read more about how configurations work in adept here (todo do this and link).
+Read more about how configurations work in adept [here](/adept-dm/adept/wiki/Configurations).

 **Exclusion rules** makes it possible to **exclude transitive dependencies**.
 Transitive dependencies are the dependencies introduced from a given dependency.